bigscotia10/disco-helper/README.md

+# 💃 🪩 🕺 Disco Helper

-# Sandler Method Discovery Questions App
+## Sandler Method Discovery Questions App

 This app is designed to help businesses use the Sandler Method to uncover critical business issues.
 To use the app, follow these steps: